-We obtain quarterly data on imports for all five EAC members from the International Trade Centre's TradeMap database.
-From these data, we construct a dataset of imports that are taxable under the EAC Common External Tariff regime: for each fiscal year, country and product combination, we calculate the import volume that originates from outside of the EAC, excluding imports from trading partners that share another preferential trade agreement with the EAC country under consideration.
-Our import data span the fiscal years 2010/11 to 2017/18 for all EAC countries except Rwanda, for which the database only contains data up to fiscal year 2013/14.
+We obtain quarterly data on imports for all five EAC members from the International Trade Centre's TradeMap database.18 From these data, we construct imports that are taxable under the EAC Common External Tariff regime: for each fiscal year, country and product combination, we calculate the import volume that originates from outside of the EAC, excluding imports from trading partners that share another preferential trade agreement with the EAC country under consideration.19 Our import data span the fiscal years 2010/11 to 2017/18 for all EAC countries except Rwanda, for which the database only contains data up to fiscal year 2013/14.20

-In Table 2, we employ import data for the 2017/18 fiscal year and show that majority of the entering EAC members are taxed at tariff rates under the CET.
+In Table 2, we employ import data for the 2017/18 fiscal year and show that the majority of imports by EAC members are subject to the rates of the CET.
 This makes the regime exceptionally important in determining the supply and price of imported products with consequences for economic growth, firm productivity and consumer welfare in the member states of the customs union.

-First, in Column 1, we present for each EAC member state, the share of its total import volume that is subject to the CET.
-This portion of imports originates from both outside of the EAC as well as other regional trade blocs that the country is a part of.
-For example, for Uganda, we find that 90 percent of the country's imports originate from countries that are neither a part of the EAC or COMESA, Uganda's other regional trade agreement.
+First, in Column 1 we present the share of a country's total import volume that is subject to the CET.
+This is the portion of the country's imports that originates from both outside of the EAC as well as other regional trade blocs that the country is a part of.
+For example, for Uganda, we find that 90 percent of the country's imports originate from countries that are not part of the EAC and that are also not part of COMESA, the second free trade agreement Uganda is a member of.

 While already sizeable, these shares do not account for the fact that intra-EAC trade, which is included in these totals, is conducted tariff free under the customs union.
-Imports originating from members of other regional trade blocs may sometimes be subject to tariffs, depending on the product, and are usually lower than the CET rates from countries that do not enjoy any preferential treatment.
-To assess the importance of the CET based on the share of EAC members' imports subject to tariffs; we drop zero tariff intra-EAC trade from the calculations and present the share of a country's "taxable" import volume that is subject to the CET in Column 2.
+Imports originating from members of other regional trade blocs may sometimes be subject to tariffs, depending on the product, and are usually lower than the CET rates applying to imports from countries that do not enjoy any preferential treatment.
+To assess how important the CET is in terms of an EAC member's imports that are actually subject to tariffs, we drop free intra-EAC trade from the calculations and present the share of a country's "taxable" import volume that is subject to the CET in Column 2.
 Once we cancel out tariff free intra-EAC trade, it becomes apparent that the CET regulates close to all EAC imports that are actually subject tariffs.
-To illustrate, for Rwanda, 96 percent of imports that enter the country from outside of the EAC originate from countries subject to tariff rates under the CET (e.g., India, China, the EU etc.) and only 4 percent originate from countries that share membership with Rwanda under the COMESA free trade area (e.g., Zambia or Mozambique).
+To illustrate, for Rwanda, 96 percent of imports that enter the country from outside of the EAC originate from countries to which the CET applies (e.g., India, China, the EU etc.) and only 4 percent originate from countries that share membership with Rwanda in the COMESA free trade area (e.g., Zambia or Mozambique).

-&lt;sup>18 TradeMap provides quarterly series of a country's trade collected from national statistical offices or regional organisations.
+18 TradeMap provides quarterly series of a country's trade collected from national statistical offices or regional organisations.
 We chose this source of trade data for two reasons.
 First, we need trade data that allow us to compute values for fiscal years as exemptions are normally granted on this basis (not calendar years).
 Second, unlike other sources, data from Trademap is available at the tariff line level (eight digits of the Harmonized System).
 This is crucial as it allows us to merge our tariff and exemptions data with import flows at the same level of product disaggregation.